aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 ## Bottlerocket-specific actions

 ### template.tasks.actions.write-bootconfig (Bottlerocket)
-The write-bootconfig action identifies the location on the machine to put content needed to boot the system from disk????
+The write-bootconfig action identifies the location on the machine to put content needed to boot the system from disk.

-* environment.BOOTCONFIG_CONTENTS.kernel: Add kernel parameters that are passed to the kernel when the system boots???
+* environment.BOOTCONFIG_CONTENTS.kernel: Add kernel parameters that are passed to the kernel when the system boots.
-* environment.DEST_DISK: Identifies the block storage device that holds the boot partition???
+* environment.DEST_DISK: Identifies the block storage device that holds the boot partition.
 * environment.DEST_PATH: Identifies the file holding boot configuration data (`/bootconfig.data` in this example).
-* environment.DIRMODE: The Linux permissions assigned to the boot directory???
+* environment.DIRMODE: The Linux permissions assigned to the boot directory.
-* environment.FS_TYPE: The filesystem type associated with the boot partition???
+* environment.FS_TYPE: The filesystem type associated with the boot partition.
-* environment.GID: The group ID associated with files and directories created on the boot partition???.
-GID 0 is the root group.
+* environment.GID: The group ID associated with files and directories created on the boot partition.
-* environment.MODE: The Linux permissions assigned to files in the boot partition???
+* environment.MODE: The Linux permissions assigned to files in the boot partition.
-* environment.UID: The user ID associated with files and directories created on the boot partition???.
+* environment.UID: The user ID associated with files and directories created on the boot partition.
 UID 0 is the root user.
 * image: Container image used to perform the steps needed by this action.
 * timeout: Time needed to complete the action, in seconds.

 ### template.tasks.actions.write-netconfig (Bottlerocket)
-The write-netconfig action configures networking for the system???
+The write-netconfig action configures networking for the system.

 * environment.CONTENTS: Add network values, including: `version = 1` (version number), `[eno1]` (external network interface), `dhcp4 = true` (turns on dhcp4), and `primary = true` (identifies this interface as the primary interface used by kubelet).
-* environment.DEST_DISK: Identifies the block storage device that holds the network configuration information ???
+* environment.DEST_DISK: Identifies the block storage device that holds the network configuration information.
 * environment.DEST_PATH: Identifies the file holding network configuration data (`/net.toml` in this example).
-* environment.DIRMODE: The Linux permissions assigned to the directory holding network configuration settings???
+* environment.DIRMODE: The Linux permissions assigned to the directory holding network configuration settings.
-* environment.FS_TYPE: The filesystem type associated with the partition holding network configuration settings???
+* environment.FS_TYPE: The filesystem type associated with the partition holding network configuration settings.
-* environment.GID: The group ID associated with files and directories created on the partition???.
+* environment.GID: The group ID associated with files and directories created on the partition.
 GID 0 is the root group.
-* environment.MODE: The Linux permissions assigned to files in the partition???
+* environment.MODE: The Linux permissions assigned to files in the partition.
-* environment.UID: The user ID associated with files and directories created on the partition???.
+* environment.UID: The user ID associated with files and directories created on the partition.
 UID 0 is the root user.
 * image: Container image used to perform the steps needed by this action.

 ### template.tasks.actions.write-user-data (Bottlerocket)
 The write-user-data action configures the Tinkerbell Hegel service, which provides the metadata store for Tinkerbell.

 * environment.HEGEL_URL: The IP address and port number of the Tinkerbell [Hegel](https://docs.tinkerbell.org/services/hegel/) service.
-* environment.DEST_DISK: Identifies the block storage device that holds the network configuration information ???
+* environment.DEST_DISK: Identifies the block storage device that holds the network configuration information.
 * environment.DEST_PATH: Identifies the file holding network configuration data (`/net.toml` in this example).
-* environment.DIRMODE: The Linux permissions assigned to the directory holding network configuration settings???
+* environment.DIRMODE: The Linux permissions assigned to the directory holding network configuration settings.
-* environment.FS_TYPE: The filesystem type associated with the partition holding network configuration settings???
+* environment.FS_TYPE: The filesystem type associated with the partition holding network configuration settings.
-* environment.GID: The group ID associated with files and directories created on the partition???.
+* environment.GID: The group ID associated with files and directories created on the partition.
 GID 0 is the root group.
-* environment.MODE: The Linux permissions assigned to files in the partition???
+* environment.MODE: The Linux permissions assigned to files in the partition.
-* environment.UID: The user ID associated with files and directories created on the partition???.
+* environment.UID: The user ID associated with files and directories created on the partition.
 UID 0 is the root user.
 * image: Container image used to perform the steps needed by this action.
 * timeout: Time needed to complete the action, in seconds.